w4bo/AA2425-unibo-bigdataandcloudplatforms/slides/06-storage.md

   - *Schema on write* is defined as creating a schema for data before writing into the database
 - Several challenges
   - DWH typically couples compute and storage into an on-premises appliance
-    - This forced enterprises to provision and pay for the peak of user load and data under management, very costly
+    - This forced enterprises to provision and pay for the peak of user load and data under management, which is very costly
   - More and more datasets were completely unstructured, which DWHs could not store and query at all

 # Data Lakehouse [@armbrust2021lakehouse]